analia-mok/broast/readme.md

 * Navigate to [https://broast.lndo.site/nova](https://broast.lndo.site/nova) to log into the admin dashboard.
     * For first time login, run `lando artisan nova:user` and follow the prompts to create a new login.
 * Navigate to [https://broast.lndo.site/telescope](https://broast.lndo.site/telescope) to open the debugging dashboard. __NOTE__: This project is preconfigured to install telescope only for local development.
+* Navigate to [https://broast.lndo.site/graphql-playground](https://broast.lndo.site/graphql-playground) to open GraphQL Playground to test your queries.

 Happy Hacking!